danBhentschel/techio-practical-linq/markdowns/extension_intro.md

 ...

-    // Prints "RRRRRRR" to the console
+    // Prints "Grrrrrrr" to the console
-    Console.WriteLine(7.ToRs());
+    Console.WriteLine(7.Growl());
 ```

-Notice that, since the extension method is defined in the `IntExtensions` namespace, that namespace must be included by a `using` directive.
+Notice that, since the extension method is defined in the `IntExtensions` namespace, that namespace must be included with a `using` directive.